VincentSC/esphome-docs/guides/installing_esphome.rst

 Contributions are welcome!

 When `brew` is installed this will be the prefered method.
+If you don't have Homebrew installed, visit `Homebrew's website <https://brew.sh>`_ for installation instructions.

 .. code-block:: console